ScryEngineering/scrygroup.com/content/services/consulting-training.md

 ---
 name: "Consulting and Training"
-callToActionText: "Would a mix of consulting and dedicated training deliver better value for your organization?
-We'd love to learn more about your consulting and training needs.
+callToActionText: "We'd love to discuss how a mix of consulting and dedicated training can deliver better value for your organization.
 Contact us today."
 hideCallToAction: false
 ---